nilsrennebarth/debrep/design.rst

   dbtype
     One of sqlite or mysql.
 Optionsal, default is sqlite layout
-    One of pool or bydist.
+    One of pool or symtree.
 Optional, default is pool defgpgkey
     default GPG key to sign the releases with.
     Optional, if omitted, defaults to the user's first secret key.